Vicky14239/metacrafters_eth-avax_1st/README.md

 2. castVote(string memory candidate) public
 - This function allows a registered voter to vote for a candidate.
 It uses the require statement to ensure that the voter is registered, and it reverts the transaction with an error message if the candidate name is empty.
 3. countVotes(string memory candidate) public view returns (uint256)
--This function returns the number of votes a candidate has received.
+- This function returns the number of votes a candidate has received.
 It uses the assert statement to ensure that the number of votes is non-negative.
 # Project By
 - VICKY KUMAR